Overview of Lecture Series

 - by Dr. Mark Humphries, Department of History, Faculty of Arts

 - As ex-Canadian soldiers struggle with PTSD in the aftermath of the war in Afghanistan, we should remember that these are not the first generation of soldiers to suffer from war related mental illness.
 Between 1914 and 1918, more than 15,000 Canadians were diagnosed with what was then called shell shock.
 In this lecture Professor Humphries will explore the hidden psychological history of the Great War, the factors that provoked soldiers to breakdown, and the complex questions which shell shock posed for military authorities.
 Are there lessons we can take from history that might help us develop more effective policies today?

 - Exploring the Fourth State of Matter: The Design and Preparation of New Liquid Crystalline Materials

-- by Ken Maly, PhD, Chemistry and Biochemistry, Faculty of Science
+- by Dr. Ken Maly, Department of Chemistry and Biochemistry, Faculty of Science

 - January 14,

 - Can Property Rights Substantially Reduce Aboriginal Poverty on Canadian Indian Reserves?